Bryngarw Country Park: Adventure play area

 The adventure play area is located in the western half of the park to the north of Coed Waunpiod west and opposite the car park.
 It consists of a '50 ft tower slide' with 3 shoots at different levels, regular and toddler-safe swings, 2 combination adventure/climbing structures, self-spinning disc and 2 spring mounted 'wobbly horses'.
 There is also a purpose built climbing boulder located in the barbecue area.

 Barbecue and picnic areas

 There are several designated picnic areas around the park but by far the largest is to the north of the play area.
 During busy and peak periods, the eastern part of this field, separated by a line of 2 ft posts, is used as the over-flow car park.
-There are two purpose built barbecue plinths which when rented from the wardens are supplied with a grill in this area.
-This area is of very little ecological value and is one of the most popular areas for visitors with children.

-Whilst any area in the park can be used for picnicking, the Ranger team do ask that you restrict barbecuing to this area only and ensure that the barbecue is sufficiently raised off the ground to avoid scorching the grass.